Launching an Instance with a Single Network Interface¶

 An instance of Netgate® pfSense® Plus software for Azure that is created with a single network interface card (NIC) can be used as a VPN endpoint to allow access into an Azure Virtual Network (VNet).
 The single NIC pfSense® Plus virtual machine (VM) only creates a WAN interface, but still provides a public and private IP address within Azure.

-In the Azure Management Portal, launch a new instance of the pfSense firewall and VPN appliance from Netgate®.
+In the Azure Management Portal, launch a new instance of the Netgate pfSense® Plus Firewall/VPN/Router appliance.